kfischer-okarin/digital-garden/notes/reference.video-games.stellaris.md

 - Put your ships at the front line before war
 - Defensive buildings - all of them are good but Disruption field generator
 - Claim systems to get the Conquer War Goal
+- Ways to end a war
+  - War exhaustion reaches 100% - other party can decide the terms of the peace
+  - Achieve all war goals
+  - Surrender
+  - Make a settlement of the current status quo
+- Tactics
+  - Don't move your fleet in node systems where enemies could come from many sides - let a science ship go there first to explore
+- After war there will be definitely 10 years of peace and open borders

 ## Ship design
 - Usually it's good to have a good mix of armor and shield